 The future of research is probably not going to be found in an airless conference room or colorless clickstream data.
 For research to untangle our messy, tech-infused lives, we have to flash forward and frankly, get a little weird.
 All of our next-gen research methods combine quantitative and qualitative in unexpected ways.
-Playful and participatory, inclusive and intimate, vivid and visionary—we draw on the following traditions to decipher clues about the future.
+Playful and participatory, inclusive and intimate, vivid and visionary—we draw on a combination of emotion-sensing technology, ethnographic interviews, and .

 - Ethnographic research